-But then I got older, and wiser, and realized that the beach and ocean I had grown up with in Hawaii, didn’t exist where I was now living, so I couldn’t compare the two.
+But then I got older, and wiser, and realized that the beach and ocean I had grown up with in Hawaii, didn’t exist where I was now living.
+So really, I couldn’t compare the two.
 I realized that the coast in Northern California had a beauty that was to be appreciated on it’s own.
-I also learned the best times to go for the weather that I like, which is warm and sunny.
-Keeping track of the weather on my phone allows me to plan for the best possible time to go.
-My husband and I have been known to drop everything for an impromptu beach day when the sun is shining.
-And when I’m feeling overwhelmed or stressed out, I head to the ocean.
-It’s my happy place and where I feel at peace, even if just for the day.
+I also learned the best times of year to go, for the weather that I like, which is warm and sunny.

 Point Lobos State Natural Reserve is a treasure that all should enjoy.
 If you live in the area or are planning a visit to Northern California, please make time to go.
 You won’t regret it.
 And I’m willing to bet that when the day is done, you will feel just as refreshed and renewed as I do each time that I go.

 Things to know when visiting Point Lobos State Natural Reserve: